Pryaxis/orion-core/docs/for-developers/contributing-guidelines.md

 Most coding conventions, such as brace style and spacing, should be enforced by the `.editorconfig` file.
 IDEs should keep everything consistent.

-One important thing to note is that the line limit is 120 characters.
+One important thing to note is that there is a *recommended* line limit of 120 characters.

 #### Testing